 Residents may not bring personal furniture into their room, suite or apartment without written authorization of the Facilities Manager.
 Each apartment and room is fully furnished.
-Furniture should not be moved or relocated unless authorized.
+Furniture should not be moved, stacked or relocated unless authorized.

 All guests must be escorted by a resident at all times in order to be present in the residence halls.
 This includes the use of community bathroom facilities and during the move-in and move-out process.
 Non-resident guests will never be issued keys by UH.
 Residents will only be issued keys specific to their assigned space and residents are prohibited from lending their keys to their guests.
 A guest is defined as: any person in a room, suite, or apartment to which he/she is not assigned.
 Hosts are responsible for their non-resident guests at all times.